-

-Shu Puer 2023 "Strong in Spirit" from Tea Line: Source of Strength and Inspiration
+Shu Pu'er 2023 "Strong in Spirit" from Tea Line: A Source of Strength and Inspiration

-Shu Pu'er 2023 "Strong in Spirit" (Chinese: 强烈气魄, pinyin: qiángliè qìpò) from the Tea Line company is a real gift for connoisseurs of deep, rich taste and noble aroma.
-This tea, aged for two years, has acquired unique properties that will be appreciated by both beginners and experienced tea gourmets.
+The 2023 Shu Pu'er "Strong in Spirit" (Chinese: 强烈气魄, pinyin: qiángliè qìpò) from Tea Line is a true gift for connoisseurs of deep, rich flavor and noble aroma.
+Aged for two years, this tea has acquired unique properties that will be appreciated by both novices and seasoned tea connoisseurs.

 Origin and production

-The tea is made from high-quality raw materials collected in 2022 on the Yongde tea plantations located in the Xishuangbanna Dai Autonomous Prefecture of Yunnan Province.
-It is in this region that some of the best varieties of tea leaves for the production of shu pu-erh are grown.
-Freshly picked leaves underwent traditional fermentation in heaps and were pressed into a cake in 2023.
-This production method gives the tea its characteristic rich taste and aroma.
+This tea is made from high-quality raw materials harvested in 2022 on the Yongde tea plantations in the Xishuangbanna Dai Autonomous Prefecture of Yunnan Province.
+This region is home to some of the finest tea leaf varieties used to produce shu pu-erh.
+The freshly picked leaves underwent traditional heap fermentation and were pressed into cakes in 2023.
+This production method gives the tea its characteristic rich flavor and aroma.

 Taste and aroma

-In dry form, the aroma of puer is restrained, woody, with a prominent note of cherry tree bark.
-After washing, the aroma is rich, with shades of wet cherry leaf, oak bark and steamed wood.
-The taste of shu puer "Strong in Spirit" is dense, with a delicate sourness, woody notes and a hint of cherry tree resin.
-By the third steeping, the flavor range is leveled out, softened.
-A sweetish note of cherry juice appears, perfectly harmonizing with the wood profile.
-This puer lasted 6 full steeps.
-The infusion is clean and transparent, dark chestnut in color.
-The aftertaste is light, relaxed, with woody-cherry tones.
+When dry, the pu-erh tea has a restrained, woody aroma, with a prominent hint of cherry bark.
+After washing, the aroma is rich, with hints of damp cherry leaf, oak bark, and steamed wood.
+The flavor of "Strong in Spirit" shu pu-erh is dense, with a delicate acidity, woody notes, and a hint of cherry resin.
+By the third steeping, the flavor profile evens out and softens.
+A sweet note of cherry juice emerges, perfectly harmonizing with the woody profile.
+This pu-erh tea had six full steeps.
+The infusion is clean and transparent, a dark chestnut color.
+The aftertaste is light and relaxed, with woody and cherry tones.

 Beneficial properties

-Shu Puer "Strong in Spirit" has a number of useful properties:
+Shu Puer "Strong in Spirit" has a number of beneficial properties:

 - Toning: Fills the body with energy, gives strength and self-confidence.

-- Calming the nervous system: Relieves stress, calms nerves.
+- Calming the nervous system: Relieves stress, calms the nerves.

 - Improved concentration: Clarifies the mind, increases concentration.